MLB: Lew Wolff and the 5 Worst Team Owners

 In fact, some of these men are renown for how they have managed to screw up such a dream situation.
 There has been a lot of upheaval with a few select ball clubs in the MLB.
 The past couple of years have seen several franchises reach the nadir in their respective histories—which is saying a lot, given the length of time some teams have been in existence.

-Jeff Loria, owner of the Florida Marlins
+Jeff Loria, Florida Marlins

 However, since that title run, everything has gone down hill.
 And anything positive that could be extracted during Loria’s tenure could only be heard echoing in their vacant home, Sun Life Stadium.

 Over the past 11 seasons, the Marlins have ranked in the bottom three in home attendance all but one year—2004, the year after they won the title.